RedRabel99/BlogAPI/README.md

 - **RFC 7807 Problem Details** - Consistent error responses accross all endpoints
 - **Structured logging** - Serilog daily file output
 - **Swagger UI** - Interactive API documentation in development with auth implemented
+- **Email confirmation** - Registration generates a confirmation token; Resend endpoint is provided for expired or lost tokens.
+- **Transactional email delivery** - Outbound emails are persisted as `OutboxMessage` rows and dispatched by a `BackgroundService` (`OutboxEmailProcessor`) that polls in batches with `FOR UPDATE SKIP LOCKED`, retries failures up to a configured maximum, and records the last error per row for diagnostics.

 ---